hems/lpm/README.md

 <a name="todo" />
 ### TODO

-- figure out http download with node, so far just accept local paths for zip files
+- figure out a more compatible http download lib for node, at the moment when downloading a zip from github it will fail due to the 302 message error. started using wget but still no luck

 - windows version
 	- perhaps just adjust some paths on install.coffee will do the job